DanielVonRauchhaupt/socket_fips/README.md

 # Experimental Setup
 The provided experiments were conducted using two machines.
-Machine 1 is the device under test (DUT) running fail2ban and simplefail2ban.
+Machine 1 is the device under test (DUT) running `fail2ban` and `simplefail2ban`.
 Machine 2 is the traffic generator (simulating an attacker).

 The traffic generator used on machine 2 for the experiments was [TRex](https://trex-tgn.cisco.com/).
 An installation guide can be found [here](https://trex-tgn.cisco.com/trex/doc/trex_manual.html#_download_and_installation).

+Once TRex has been successfully installed, the server can be started with:

+`./t-rex 64 -i -c <number of cores>`

+The console used to specify the traffic generated by TRex can be called with:

+`./trex-console`

-Once TRex has been successfully installed, the server can be started with: `./t-rex 64 -i -c <number of cores>` The console used to specify the traffic generated by TRex can be called with `./trex-console` There, traffic can be started with the scripts found in `src/scripts/traffic_gen/` with the command: `start -f <path to script>.py -d <duration (seconds)> -t --ppsi <invalid traffic (pps)> --ppsv <valid traffic (pps)>`
+There, traffic can be started with the scripts found in `src/scripts/traffic_gen/` with the command:

+`start -f <path to script>.py -d <duration (seconds)> -t --ppsi <invalid traffic (pps)> --ppsv <valid traffic (pps)>`

 The traffic can be stopped by writing `stop` to the console, or killing the TRex server process with `control+c`.